davidhay25/actnow/input/pagecontent/api-input.md

 ##### All resources should have an identifier
-As described earlier, the identifier is used to locate resources if needed.
+As described earlier, the identifier is the mechanism used to locate resources for update if needed.

 ##### All resources should have a profile declaration
 This is needed to support validation on the received data, as the data is being used for analytics and data quality is paramount.